gberasategui98/CelebFaces/README.md

 # CelebFaces
-Dataset CelebFaces downloaded from Kaggle:
+Dataset CelebFaces downloaded from Kaggle for experiments.